dnanexus/dxda/README.md

 100/200 MB      11/17 Parts Downloaded
 ```

-This command will also probe the environment and, if it doesn't appear another download process is running, it will start a download process within your terminal using the current working directory.

 You can query the progress of an existing download in a separate terminal

 ```